 3. The Incredible Journey (1963)

-This is the true story about two dogs and a cat, a Siamese cat named Tao, that are accidentally lost and separated from their owners.
+This is the true story about two dogs and a Siamese cat, named Tao, that are accidentally lost and separated from their owners.
 It’s an earlier Disney movie that used a narrator rather than relying on CGI or animatronics.
 The animals spend the majority of the film surviving and finding their way back home.

 4. That Darn Cat (1965)

 This movie might be more than 50 years old, but it’s a funny thriller with mystery, intrigue, and a Siamese cat.
-It stars Haley Mills, who was a young adult star in the 1960s and featured a kidnapping, the F.B.I., and crazy antics.
-This movie was remade in 1997 with Christina Ricci, but it didn’t quite capture the same charm as the original.
+It stars Haley Mills, who was a young adult star in the 1960s.
+The movie features a kidnapping, the F.B.I., and crazy antics.
+The movie was remade in 1997 with Christina Ricci, but it didn’t quite capture the same charm as the original.

 Walt Disney strikes again!
 This animated movie revolves around some rather pampered Parisian cats and kittens.
 They are kidnapped and dropped off in the countryside by a wealthy family’s butler after he overhears that the cats will inherit the family’s fortune.
 The charming tomcat O’Malley takes the family of cats under his wing.
 He, in addition to a variety of animals, brings the family back to Paris.
 The Aristocats has adventure, comedy, and jazz and is a fun romp for any cat lover!